The Women (Hannah novel): Reception

 The novel debuted at number one on The New York Times combined fiction best-seller list for the week ending February 10, 2024.
 As of the week ending March 30, 2024, the novel spent 8 consecutive weeks atop the list.
 It spent a total of 10 weeks at number one, making it the most frequent weekly best seller of the year.
 In 2024, the book was one of the most borrowed titles in American public libraries.

 Kirkus Reviews assessed the novel as a "dramatic, vividly detailed reconstruction of a little-known aspect of the Vietnam War."
 In her review in The New York Times Book Review, Beatriz Williams wrote, "Hannah takes up the Vietnam epic and re-centers the story on the experience of women ...
 Hannah is in top form here, plunging the reader into the chaotic miseries of the combat zone.
 She deploys details to visceral effect."
 Alice Cary of BookPage wrote that "Hannah demonstrates her knack for blending broad sweeps of history with page-turning plots to immediately engross legions of readers in even the most difficult of subjects."

 In her review for The Boston Globe, Meredith Maran panned the novel for resorting to cliché and criticized Hannah for "underestimating her readers", concluding, "Cut by half, edited to delete the predictable, the "matronizing," and the obvious, The Women would have been an even stronger contribution to Hannah's body of work, and to her millions of fans' understanding of American history."

 Film adaptation

-In January 2024, Warner Bros. preemptively acquired the screen rights to The Women for a film adaptation.
+In January 2024, Warner Bros.
+Pictures preemptively acquired the screen rights to The Women for a film adaptation.